deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "You're gonna-?"

-Amir gave him a tight, pinched at him "*Fuck off* you idiot!"
+Amir gave him a tight, pinched at him *"Fuck off* you idiot!"

 Lewis nodded, grabbed the back of Amir's head, touched forehead to forehead and nose to nose.

 "Goodbye, dude."
 He whispered.

 Amir made a sound that might have been amusement and might have been frustration.
-Either way, he was smiling. "**_GO._**" he repeated.
+Either way, he was smiling. *"*_GO._**" he repeated.

 Lewis finally obeyed him.